sajuptpm/jiocloud-docs/build_system.md

 ###

-### Package building system
+## Installation and Updates

-### Puppet
+The core infrastructure for running CI/CD is installed and updated using Puppet and shares as much code and process as possible with the existing openstack-infra project.

-Puppet is responsible for all data related to the allocation of roles for nodes or
+## Developing on CI/CD framework

-### Jenkins
+It is recommended that you test all changes for the CI/CD framework locally to avoid the likelyhood of pushing code that may disrupt the function of the CI/CD system.

-Jenkins is responsible for launching all jobs used as a part of the build pipeline.
+## CI/CD components

 ## Build workflow